 We do recommend that the Supervisor add the “Supervisor Sign-off” chart template to their chart templates section of their profile from the Template Library.
 Of course, if they prefer, the Supervisor can also create their own supervisor sign-off template: please visit our guide on Creating Chart Templates if that’s of interest.

 Next, the ball is in the Supervisor’s court.
-The Supervising Practitioner can then add their separate “Supervisor Sign off” chart to the client’s charting area.
+The Supervising Practitioner can then add their separate “Supervisor Sign off” chart to the client’s charting area, and make any notes as necessary.

 Finally, it is important to be sure that the Practicing Therapist has access to the Supervising Practitioner’s charts.
 This is so that the Practising Therapist can review the chart entry of their client and any changes that had been made by the Supervisor.
 This can be done via the Supervisor’s Shared Chart Privacy Settings.
 The Supervisor will need to share their charts with the Practising Therapist.

-I’d like to add a signature box to my Supervisor Sign-off Chart Template.
-Where Can I Find This?
+I’d like to add an extra signature box to my chart template.
+Where can I find this?